shuva-kharel/nvim-config/README.md

 | `<leader>e`     | Open file explorer.         |
 | `<leader>q`     | Quit Neovim.                |

+Make sure these keybindings match the mappings in your `keymaps.lua`.

 ---

 ## 🧩 Customization

 Feel free to modify the configuration to suit your preferences.
 The setup is modular and easy to extend.
 Simply edit the files in the `lua/` directory.

+To customize specific plugins, navigate to `lua/plugins/` and modify their corresponding configuration files.

 ---